cfpb/development/code-reviews.md

 You've got your sign-offs, now what?
 If you've made any review edits, it's best to squash them to keep the history clean (though not required).
-Use the merge button on Github (don't merge locally) and ensure any automated deployments succeed (typically found in the project's chat channel).
+Use the merge button on GitHub (don't merge locally) and ensure any automated deployments succeed (typically found in the project's chat channel).
 If the PR included a versioned changed to the CHANGELOG, be sure to create and push a matching tag.